jnsgruk/architect/README.md

 By default, the script will:

-- Partition a disk (single ext4 root partition, optionally encrypted with LVM-on-LUKS)
+- Partition a disk (ext4 or btrfs, optionally encrypted with LVM-on-LUKS)
 - Install a few basic packages
 - Install and configure `systemd-boot` (UEFI systems) or `grub` (BIOS systems)
 - Configure locale/timezone/keyboard layout